 We’ve grown limes, papayas (paw paw), aubergines by the hundred, several bunches of bananas and enough passion fruit to top a whole town’s pavlovas.

 Asian herbs do extremely well, lemongrass, Vietnamese mint, Thai basil, garlic chives and galangal grow all by themselves with no attention from me.
-European herbs are trickier, but thyme, rosemary and mint are doing OK for me in pots in the shade.
+European herbs are trickier, but thyme, rosemary and mint are doing OK for me, some in pots in the shade, some in full sun.

 Eggplant (aubergines), chili peppers and sweet capsicums grow as perennials, there is no stopping them.
 We have a supply all year round.

-I’ve given up on anything leafy, the grasshoppers like eating them too much.
+I’ve given up on anything leafy other than kale and rocket, the grasshoppers like eating them too much.
 They are a total no go area for me for many years.
 These days I try to check plants daily and pick off bugs.
 The bugs go to the chickens.

 Bananas crop once a year, each plant producing one bunch before being cut back to the ground.
 Citrus fruit does really well here.
 Kaffir limes, grow easily, giving me a year-round supply of leaves for curries and fruit for around six months.